istio/istio.io/content/docs/tutorial/timeouts-with-istio.md

         caption="Kiali Graph Tab with delayed ratings"
         >}}

-1. Approximately half of the times you will get a delay of about 3 seconds and finally an error about `ratings` being unavailable.
+1. Approximately half the time you will get a delay of about 3 seconds and finally an error about `ratings` being unavailable.
 Note that in this case you both caused a delay for your user and also failed at least to display the reviews (without ratings).
 You have a cascading failure, that is, the fault propagated from `ratings` through `reviews` to `productpage`.
 Not good.